jayrdeaton/Git-Key/README.md

 git-key add -fn myName -p pass
 ```

 Configure username and/or password.
 WARNING!!!
 This is not secured.
-Your github credentials will be stored in a configuration file unencrypted currently.
+Your github credentials will be stored in a configuration file.
+Unencrypted currently.

 ```
 git-key config -u example@example.com // Will still prompt for password